abuseofnotation/category-theory-illustrated/_chapters/04_order.md

 ![preorder](preorder_equivalence.svg)

-All of that structure arizes naturally from the simple law of transitivity.
+All of that structure arises naturally from the simple law of transitivity.

 ![Transitivity](transitivity.svg)